kvsec/docker-mariana-trench/Readme.md

-The open source tool can be downloaded from here [here](https://github.com/facebook/mariana-trench).
+The open source tool can be downloaded from [here](https://github.com/facebook/mariana-trench).

 This is just a basic docker implementation of the tool.
 Previously had problems with building it on ARM, so the docker version appeared.